diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 ----------

 ### Data
-The data (as-a) service must deliver data using, as much as possible, terms and relationships directly captured from the language used by the workforce through an interface, or API, that is consumable by existing tools.
+The data (as-a) service must deliver, first and foremost, high value data using as much as possible terms and relationships directly captured from the language used by the workforce and made available through interfaces, that are consumable by tools available to that workforce.

-Because the language used to describe data is context specific so must our delivery of data.
-This service will consist of, possibly overlapping, sets of data, or datasets, that hold data in very narrow contexts.
-A context will be a specific slice of an arbitrary number of the organization sub-domains.
+Because there are multiple correct and overlapping ways to describe data so must we.
+This service will consist of, possibly overlapping, sets of data, or datasets, that hold data in very narrow contexts of the organization.
+A context will be a specific slice of an arbitrary number of the organization (sub) domains.
-This is very much like Domain Driven Design approach to break down very large models filled with ambiguity and sometimes conflicting terminology to smaller domain models living in bounded contexts tackling narrower domain problems [^5].
+This is very much like Domain Driven Design (DDD) approach to break down very large models filled with ambiguity and sometimes conflicting terminology to smaller domain models living in bounded contexts tackling narrower domain problems [^5].

 {% include figure.html
            url="/assets/2020-12-29-insights-platform/bounded-context.png"
-           description="Bounded Context"
+           description="Example of Sales and Support Bounded Contexts in Domain-Driven Design"
 %}

-The argument for this approach is by having domain experts and data modelers share the same language in narrower sub-domains, it becomes easier for the experts to consume data from the produced models and for the modelers to work independently from each other in different domain areas.
+The argument for this approach is that by having domain experts and data modelers share the same language in narrower sub-domains, it becomes easier for the experts (workforce) to consume data from these models and for the modelers to work independently from each other in different domain areas.

 At the center of this service will therefore be the implementation of these datasets.
-More concretely the models, the interfaces with the outside world and how to bring the entities arriving from those interfaces into our models.
+More concretely the models, their interfaces and the mechanisms by which those interfaces are used to consume and publish data.

 Around these datasets will be the implementations of the interfaces to the outside world.
 These are the connections with transactional sources (pull/push, streaming/pooling, through a database or files, etc.) and the logic necessary to present this data through specific APIs (XMLA, SQL, Parquet, etc.)